What Should the Milwaukee Bucks Do for the 2017-2018 NBA Season?

 3. Resolving the future of Jabari Parker

 Should the Bucks consider Jabari Parker to be too much of a risk due to the two operations on his left knee, Milwaukee should let him become a restricted free agent in 2018.
 This would allow the Bucks to determine how well his knee has recovered strongly from the operation in February of 2017.
 Milwaukee would also be able to judge how well Parker plays during the last two or three months of the 2017-2018 season.
-If the Bucks can acquire a very good player to complement Giannis Antetokounmpo, Parker would be expendable due to his poor defense and uncertain left knee condition.
+If the Bucks can acquire a very good player to compliment Giannis Antetokounmpo, Parker would be expendable due to his poor defense and uncertain left knee condition.

 4. Dealing with trades and free agents